59MrRobot/currency-converter/README.md

 ## About The App:

-I have built a currency that utilizes an API (https://exchangeratesapi.io/).
+I have built a currency converter that utilizes an API (https://exchangeratesapi.io/).

 ## Screenshots: